j-karn/astronomy-data/README.md

     <b>Tools & Libraries</b> - pandas, numpy, astropy.io, matplotlib
 <br></br>
   <b>Week 2: Cross matching between different astronomical catalogues</b></br>
    <b>Context:</b> When studying galaxies, it is crucial to review different parts of the electromagnetic spectrum to comprehensively understand the structure and composition of the galaxies.
-This means astronomers compare data about those objects from different telescopes at different wavelengths.
-This requires positional cross-matching to find the closest counterpart within a given radius on the sky.
+This means astronomers compare data of those objects from different telescopes at different wavelengths which requires positional crossmatching to find the closest counterpart within a given radius on the sky.
-   <br></br><b>Task:</b> Crossmatches between a radio survey catalogue (BSS) and an optical survey (SuperCOSMOS) to see how many of the bright radio sources in the BSS catalogue have a counterpart in the SuperCOSMOS.
+   <br></br><b>Task:</b> Crossmatch between a radio survey catalogue (BSS) and an optical survey (SuperCOSMOS) to see how many of the bright radio sources in the BSS catalogue have a counterpart in the SuperCOSMOS.
   <br></br>
     <li>Import and work with csv and dat files</li>
     <li>Convert celestial coordinates to decimal degrees/ radian and calculate the angular difference between the objects</li>
     <li>Write a function to cross match between the two catalogues and output the matched objects that are within predefined maximum distance</li>
-    <b>Tools & Libraries</b> - requests, numpy
+    <b>Tools & Libraries</b> - numpy, operator
 <br></br>
   <b>Week 3: Querying database using SQL to answer questions around Exoplanets</b> - <a href="https://github.com/j-karn/astronomy-data/blob/main/Week_3_Querying_database_using_SQL_to_answer_questions_around_Exoplanets.ipynb" target="_blank" rel="noopener noreferrer">Link</a></br>
    <b>Task:</b>The goal this week is to use SQL syntax and command to find out answers regarding Exoplants.